uhuruos/CloverOS/README.md

 Key bindings are in `~/.xbindkeysrc`

 ### Package isn't available
-Make an issue so I can add the package.
+Make an issue so I can add the package to binhost.
 In the meantime, edit `/etc/portage/make.conf` and edit the following line:

 `EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2 -G"`